University of Dubuque: Athletics

 The school has been involved in intercollegiate sports for many decades.
 The teams are called the Spartans, and the school colors are blue and white.
 There was a brief period, from 1925 to 1928, when the university withdrew from intercollegiate sports and focused on intramural competition.
 This was done because University president Karl Wettstone was opposed to the commercialization of sports and the recruiting of athletes with offers of free tuition, room, and board.
 There also were concerns about the salaries some coaches had received, which were felt to be excessive compared to the compensation paid other department heads.
 Following the reinstatement of intercollegiate competition, the University of Dubuque joined the Iowa Conference, now known as the American Rivers Conference, in 1929.

 The University of Dubuque is a member of NCAA Division III, and is part of the American Rivers Conference, which, in addition to the University of Dubuque, currently includes Buena Vista University, Coe College, Central College, Luther College, Loras College, Nebraska Wesleyan University, Simpson College, and Wartburg College.
 Men's varsity sports include football, baseball, basketball, cross-country, golf, ice hockey, lacrosse, soccer, tennis, indoor and outdoor track, and wrestling.
 Women's varsity sports include basketball, cross country, golf, ice hockey, lacrosse, soccer, softball, track, tennis, and volleyball.

 In 2008, the school officially recognized its first club sports team, ice hockey.
 Students now have the opportunity to participate in an increasingly popular winter sport against other conference rivals including Loras and Cornell college while attending the University of Dubuque.
 A recent addition to club sport includes a campus Bass Fishing team which is one of the top-ranked in the country.

 Notable alumni

-Notable graduates of the University of Dubuque include Walter Soboleff, a Tlingit scholar, elder and religious leader.
-He was the first Native Alaskan to become an ordained Presbyterian minister.
-Solomon "Sol" Butler, a track star who set national and world records, competed in the 1920s Olympics and was one of the first black players in the National Football League as well as an early actor in Hollywood films.
-1926 graduate of the university, Nemesio Rodriguez, an exchange student from Lima, Peru, later went on to become the prime minister of education for the country of Peru (he also married classmate of '26, Florence Parker), actor Tony Danza, a star of the TV sitcoms Taxi and Who's the Boss?; and novelist Eckhard Gerdes, author of thirteen published novels, including My Landlady the Lobotomist and Hugh Moore.
-George O'Leary, former football coach at the University of Central Florida played football at the university in the 1960s but did not graduate.
-O'Leary gained notoriety when he was hired then dropped as Notre Dame head coach when it was discovered that he fabricated his resume.
+Notable graduates of the University of Dubuque include Walter Soboleff, a Tlingit scholar, elder, and religious leader who was the first Native Alaskan to become an ordained Presbyterian minister; Solomon "Sol" Butler, a track star who set national and world records, competed in the 1920s Olympics, and was one of the first black players in the National Football League as well as an early actor in Hollywood films; actor Tony Danza, a star of the TV sitcoms Taxi and Who's the Boss?; and novelist Eckhard Gerdes, author of thirteen published novels, including My Landlady the Lobotomist and Hugh Moore.